This section applies to members applying for certificates valid in UK (including Channel Islands and Isle of Man), Ireland and Cyprus.

 - Students must also pass Paper P7, Advanced Audit and Assurance.
 Any student sitting P7 on or after 1 January 2011 must sit the variant for the country to which the audit qualification applies.

 - Complete the tax and law variants for the country to which the audit qualification applies.
-If you were awarded exemptions from the tax and law papers when you registered as a student and these were based on a qualification which did not cover UK or Irish tax and law you will now need to sit the UK or Irish variants.
+If you were awarded exemptions from the tax and/or law papers when you registered as a student and these were based on a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will now need to sit the UK or Irish variants.

 - Complete three years of training in an AE-PCD (audit), two of which must be post-membership.
 Two of the three years must be under the supervision of a registered auditor.
 Of the three years training, at least 44 weeks must be in audit, of which at least 22 weeks must be in statutory audits but this experience may be gained pre or post membership.
 The three years training and competences achieved must be recorded in the PCTR.